ensoft/entrance/samples/README.md

 It isn't possible to just turn the hashing fully off (at the time of writing).

-# Testing local changes to the EnTrance library packages
+# Testing local changes to the published EnTrance packages

 The sample apps here just pull the production EnTrance packages as dependencies from the public package servers: